A tutorial on how to make a simple metal brake to bend shelf brackets at home.

-TIP: After cutting one piece, make sure to use the metal file to make the metal edges not sharp.
+TIP: After cutting one piece, use the metal file to smooth out the metal edges so they are not sharp.

-Then cut the 3/8″ steel round rod to these measurements: 8″ and 8″ using the hacksaw again.
+Then, using the hacksaw again, cut the 3/8″ steel round rod to these measurements: 8″ and 8″.
 Also, file the ends to remove the sharp edges.